Embedded / IoT

 A main difference between embedded systems development and regular product development is the large amount of existing IP and technology that embedded systems are built upon.
 The dependence on a legacy platform -- often times the critical building block in the architecture of the embedded system or operating component -- makes it difficult to easily implement new processes and practices.

-Furthermore, embedded systems encompass some of the most compliance-dependent industries, including: automotive, aerospace, medical devices and defense.
+Furthermore, embedded systems encompass some of the most compliance-dependent industries, including automotive, aerospace, medical devices, and defense.
 Balancing the scrutinizing standards of these industries while implementing a DevOps culture and building on custom-built legacy

 systems is no easy task.

-The embedded systems enterprise has to overcome many unique pitfalls in respect to DevOps and continuous delivery.
+The embedded systems enterprise has to overcome many unique pitfalls with respect to DevOps and continuous delivery.
 It must build on legacy platforms that have been developed over years of custom development.
 IT has to overcome infrastructure and testing challenges that are likely unique to its industry and product category.
 And managers must adhere to often stringent industry- specific compliance and security standards.

-Continuous Integration, Continuous Development and other emerging DevOps practices can seem intimidating to implement, particularly if the organization’s dev and ops teams are distributed and lack synchronous coordination.
+Continuous Integration, Continuous Development, and other emerging DevOps practices can seem intimidating to implement, particularly if the organization's dev and ops teams are distributed and lack synchronous coordination.
 Visibility into end-to-end processes tends to be missing at a management level.